emilyfawcett/emfawcett/README.md

-Ekin is a fucking nerd, lol
+Ekin is a fucking nerd